Can Cetaphil Cure Acne?

 Daily Facial Cleanser for Normal to Oily Skin is the acne skin cleaner to use if Cetaphil Skin Cleanser is not strong enough to remove your makeup.
 There is just one problem with this product for some people who have acne.
 This skin cleanser contains fragrances.

-If you have allergies or sensitive skin, and you also have dry skin, using it can make your skin red or irritated.
+If you have allergies or sensitive skin, and you also have dry skin, using it can make your skin red or irritated3.
 This problem is mostly likely to occur in people who have very fair skin, blond hair, and blue eyes.
 People who have oily sensitive skin usually are not affected by the small amount of fragrance in the product.

 Gentle Cleansing Bar

-Cetaphil’s Gentle Cleansing Bar is a soap-free soap, similar to the Dove Beauty Bar.
+Cetaphil’s Gentle Cleansing Bar is a soap-free soap4, similar to the Dove Beauty Bar.
 It’s really not the best cleanser for the face, since its palm kernel and tallow compounds could clog pores on delicate facial skin.
 From the neck down, however, it is a great cleanser, especially for people who have eczema, allergies, or sensitive skin.
 It is preferable to the antibacterial cleansing bar made by Cetaphil that creates even more problems with sticky soap films.

 Daily Advance Ultra Hydrating Lotion for Dry, Sensitive Skin